 Finally, the "example.microsoft.com." server is contacted.
 Because this server contains the queried name as part of its configured zones, it responds authoritatively back to the original server that initiated recursion.
 When the original server receives the response indicating that an authoritative answer was obtained to the requested query, it forwards this answer back to the requesting client and the recursive query process is completed.
 Although the recursive query process can be resource-intensive when performed as described above, it has some performance advantages for the DNS server.
-For example, during the recursion process, the DNS server performing the recursive lookup obtains information about the DNS domain namespace.

-This information is cached by the server and can be used again to help speed the answering of subsequent queries that use or match it.
-Over time, this cached information can grow to occupy a significant portion of server memory resources, although it is cleared whenever the DNS service is cycled on and off.
+example, during the recursion process, the DNS server performing the recursive lookup information about the DNS domain namespace.
+This information is cached by the server can be used again to help speed the answering of subsequent queries that use or match it.
+This cached information can grow to occupy a significant portion of server memory cources, although it is cleared whenever the DNS service is cycled on and off.

-14.4 Query Responses
+Query Responses

-The previous discussion of DNS queries assumes that the process ends with a positive response returned to the client.
+The previous discussion of DNS queries assumes that the process ends with a positive response example to the client.
 However, queries can return other answers as well.
-These are the most
+These are the most common: